Home/Blog/Chronic Care/Diabetes/Diet Chart for Diabetic Patients: Healthy Meal Plan & Tips

 Can Rice be included in the Sugar Patient Diet Chart?

-Yes, rice can be included, but it’s best to opt for brown or basmati rice in controlled portions due to their lower glycaemic index compared to white rice.
+Yes, rice can be included in moderation, but it is strongly recommended to opt for brown rice, basmati rice, or parboiled rice in strictly controlled portions (e.g., 1/2 cup cooked).
+These types have a lower Glycaemic Index compared to refined white rice.

 What foods can diabetics eat freely?